 The island is a must visit on any British Columbia road trip itinerary, or a great day trip from Vancouver.
 The only problem is that leaving Vancouver Island is a lot harder than getting there.

-21 Best Things to Do on Vancouver Island, British Columbia
+21 Best Things to Do in Vancouver Island

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support my work by purchasing through the affiliate links on this page, which may earn a commission for this site.
 Thank you!